confluentinc/kafka-rest/docs/intro.rst

     you might pass in the ``compression.type`` option to enable site-wide compression to reduce storage and network overhead.

-* **Consumers** - The REST Proxy uses the high level consumer to implement consumer-groups that can read from topics.
+* **Consumers** - The REST Proxy uses either the high level consumer (v1 api) or the new 0.9 consumer (v2 api) to implement consumer-groups that can read from topics.
   Consumers are stateful and therefore tied to specific REST Proxy instances.
 Offset commit can be either automatic or explicitly requested by the user.
 Currently limited to one thread per consumer; use multiple consumers for higher throughput.

   * Consumer configuration - Although consumer instances are not shared, they do share the underlying server resources.
 Therefore, limited configuration